marcustyphoon/marcustyphoon/README.md

 - [ ] remove legacy fallback
 - [ ] decide on/ask about async vs manually doing header css

+Tag Replacer and Post Limit Checker

+- [ ] wait for 1903
+- [ ] make the update changes either with the sidebar pr or with their own

 Tag Tracking+

 - [x] make tag tracking+ svg not a background and color it